stafiprotocol/stafi-node/README.md

 ./target/release/stafi purge-chain --chain=testnet
 ```

+## Faucet
+You need to have some FIS tokens to continue.
+The faucet is coming.

 ## Running using Docker
 Coming

 ## Become a validator

-Note: You need to have some FIS tokens to continue.

 ### Bond FIS tokens